AnonymousCryptos/Audit-projects/README.md

 This repository contains only audit reports.

 No source code is included.
-Each report corresponds to the specific version of the codebase that was reviewed during the audit.
+Each report corresponds to the specific version of the codebase that was reviewed during the audit process.

 ## Disclaimer